MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 The following features are important to cloud-enabled mobile development:

-* **Authentication and authorization**: Support for identity providers, including Azure Active Directory for enterprise authentication, plus social providers such as Facebook, Google, Twitter, and Microsoft accounts.
-Mobile Apps offers an OAuth 2.0 service for each provider.
-You can also integrate the SDK for the identity provider for provider-specific functionality.
+* **Authentication and authorization**: Use Azure Mobile Apps to sign-in users using social and enterprise provides.
+Azure App Service supports Azure Active Directory, Facebook, Google, Microsoft, Twitter, and OpenID Connect.

 * **Data access**: Mobile Apps provides a mobile-friendly OData v3 data source that's linked to Azure SQL Database or an on-premises SQL server.

-* **Offline sync**: The client SDKs make it easy to build robust and responsive mobile applications that operate with an offline dataset.
-You can sync this dataset automatically with the back-end data, including conflict-resolution support.
+* **Offline sync**: Build robust and responsive mobile applications that operate with an offline dataset.
+You can sync this dataset automatically with service, and handle conflicts with ease.

 * **Client SDKs**: There is a complete set of client SDKs that cover cross-platform development ([.NET](howto/client/dotnet.md), and [Apache Cordova](howto/client/cordova.md)).
 Each client SDK is available with an MIT license and is open-source.